Challenge Structure

 validate:

-message: "Cannot change the application image"
+message: "Cannot change the container image"

 pattern: